vectorstack-ai/vectorstackai-python/docs/embeddings/quickstart.md

 ## **5. Conclusion**
 This concludes the quickstart guide.
 You can now use the VectorStackAI Embeddings service to generate embeddings for your documents and queries.

+!!!
+Note
+    To learn more about the VectorStackAI Embeddings service, checkout the [API reference](reference.md).